Literacy at Burntwood School

 In order to support our students in developing their literacy skills as they progress through the school, time is dedicated during tutor periods to enhance their literacy skills.
 This includes allocated reading time, a focus on spellings and investing time in learning 'tier two vocabulary' (academic vocabulary that is very likely to appear in texts and assessments across the school).
 In Years 7 and 8, students will take part in the Burntwood Spelling Bee and two Spelling Champions will be announced in each of these year groups.

 Outside of our core academic curriculum, we offer a range of opportunities to inspire and support our students in developing their literacy: whether students take part in our annual Shakespeare Schools Festival, hone their writing skills in our Creative Writing Club, stand on their soapbox for the annual Jack Petchey Speak Out Challenge or learn the ropes of journalism as part of the Young Reporters scheme, every student is encouraged to prioritise their reading, writing, speaking and listening skills.
+Follow this link to view one of our Year 10 students performing their winning speech at this year's Jack Petchey Speak Out Challenge.

 All of our students in Year 7 receive a free Language Journal; this literacy tool encourages our students to be conscious of the vocabulary they are developing through their time at Burntwood and to take some ownership and control of their literacy.
 Through the use of this booklet, students are encouraged to add new vocabulary to their word log and to revise key vocabulary from across their subjects.
 Furthermore, selected Year 7 students will have the opportunity to develop their reading skills with the support of our dedicated team of Sixth Form Literacy Buddies, who will invest their time to support our younger students in reading aloud, working on refining their intonation and emphasis to develop their confidence when reading.